AkarshSatija/insta-dl/README.md

 # insta-dl
+An android app with "shareWith" as an option.
 Share URL with app and it will download image from instagram